josephspurrier/gomithrilapp/docs/docs/database.md

 ### Add a Changeset

-To add a new changset, open up the [src/app/api/migration/changeset.go](https://github.com/josephspurrier/govueapp/blob/master/src/app/api/migration/changeset.go) file and add a new changeset to the bottom.
+To add a new changeset, open up the [src/app/api/migration/changeset.go](https://github.com/josephspurrier/govueapp/blob/master/src/app/api/migration/changeset.go) file and add a new changeset to the bottom.

 Notice `--changeset josephspurrier:2` - each changeset must be unique so you should increment the number at the end by one when you add your changeset.